trevarj/termagotchi/README.md

 I made this as my first Rust project to see how the language works and stuff.

+## Running
+Right now this used emojis so you'll need a terminal emulator that supports unicode.

+Basically just `cargo run` and it will resize your terminal.

+`Q` to quit.
+Other keys are on screen.

 ## TODO
-- Add actual pet art (ASCII probably)
+- Add actual pet art (ASCII probably) and animate it?
 - Write tests (heh...)
 - Maybe refactor stuff to make it more Rust-y